John Butler, 2nd Marquess of Ormonde: Dispute over the Wandesford Estates

+During the period from 1796 to 1820, when John's father was heir to his mother's Wandesford inheritance, James initially enjoyed an annuity of £800 from the Wandesford estates, which was increased following his marriage to John's mother, Grace Louisa Staples, in 1807.
+Under the terms of their marriage settlement, Grace Louisa was to receive a jointure of £2,000 annually if she outlived her husband, while £20,000 was to be set aside to provide for children of the marriage other than the eldest son.
+The settlement was made on the expectation that the eldest son of the marriage, John, would in due course succeed to the Wandesford estates after his father; both provisions were secured on the Wandesford estates.

+The death of John's paternal uncle Walter Butler, 1st Marquess and 18th Earl of Ormonde, in 1820 resulted in John's father succeeding as 19th Earl of Ormonde and becoming life tenant of the settled Ormonde estates in Ireland.
+His only surviving younger brother, John's uncle the Hon.
+Charles Butler, consequently became heir to the Wandesford estates.

+John's grandmother Anne Butler, Dowager Countess of Ormonde and Ossory, died in 1830.
+A disagreement between John's father James and John's uncle Charles Butler-Clarke-Southwell-Wandesforde subsequently developed into a legal dispute lasting from 1834 to 1841, as the two branches disputed their respective rights in relation to the Wandesford estates.
+Although John's father died in 1838, the litigation continued under John and other members of his branch of the Butler family.
+Under the negotiated settlement concluded in February 1841, John relinquished, for himself and his heirs, all further claims to the Wandesford estates in favour of his uncle Charles Butler-Clarke-Southwell-Wandesforde; in return, Charles Butler agreed to pay John £85,000.

 Possible elevation to Dukedom

 Lord Ormonde's son, James Butler, 3rd Marquess of Ormonde is recorded as having written to the then Prime Minister of the United Kingdom, Benjamin Disraeli, regarding the restoration of the Dukedom of Ormonde in October 1868.
 The third Marquess claimed that his grandfather, James Butler, 1st Marquess of Ormonde (then 19th Earl of Ormond) had been advised by Lord Liverpool to apply for the restoration of the Dukedom, and that Lord Liverpool had advised him that in order to achieve this, he would first need to apply to be elevated from the rank of Earl to Marquess.
 An application was duly made, and James, 19th Earl of Ormond was granted the title Marquess of Ormonde.
 The 3rd Marquess believed that Lord Liverpool's loss of the Office of Prime Minister in 1827 frustrated this plan, and the 1st Marquess took no further action towards applying for the restoration of the Dukedom.
 The 3rd Marquess also alleged in his letter to Prime Minister Disraeli that his father, the second Marquess, had resolved not to pursue the restoration of the Dukedom of Ormonde unless another peer was also elevated to a Dukedom during his lifetime.